GrzybDev/Brainfuck/README.md

 ## General Information
 This project was created in [Qt Creator](https://www.qt.io/).
 This means that Qt needs to be installed and configured on your system in order to compile it.
 You need to use `qmake` to build project.

+> I created this project only for educational purposes, to verify my knowledge about C++ programming language.

 ## Technologies
 * Written in C++11